 1 What is Cooperative AI?

-Cooperative AI is an emerging research field focused on improving the cooperative intelligence of advanced AI for the benefit of all.
-This includes both addressing risks of advanced AI related to multi-agent interactions and realizing the potential of advanced AI to enhance human cooperation.
+Cooperative AI is an emerging research field that promotes safe and beneficial interactions between advanced AI agents.
+This includes both addressing risks such as conflict and collusion, as well as realising the potential of AI to enhance human cooperation.
 This curriculum is meant to provide an introduction to cooperative AI.

 This introductory section is aimed at providing a broad introduction to the field of cooperative AI.
-The resources present risks of advanced AI related to multi-agent interactions, but also touch on how advanced AI could present new opportunities for enhanced human cooperation – a topic that we will return to later in the curriculum.
+The resources present risks of advanced AI related to multi-agent interactions, but also touch on how advanced AI could present new opportunities for enhanced human cooperation—a topic that we will return to later in the curriculum.

 We start off with a short video that introduces some basics about the field: the relationship between AI alignment and cooperative AI, the differences between cooperative capabilities and dispositions and terms such as collective alignment: